About Haywards Heath Lions Club

 Our fund raising events and activities include local street collections, jumble sales and attending many local fetes raising funds through games.
 However, we have two main fund raising activities, our annual Swimarathon and our Christmas Carol collections.

 Our Swimarathon has been held for over 30 years and in that time we estimate to have raised over £300,000 for local charities and good causes.
 In 2013 our chosen beneficiary was Canine Partners, a Sussex based charity that provides assistance dogs for people with disabilities.
-Sixty four teams of 6 swimmers swam every hour from 8.00 am until 6.00 pm raising funds for their chosen charity and our chosen good cause and the funds raised enabled Haywards Heath Lions to present a cheque for £9000 which will provide 4 dogs for disabled people locally in and around Haywards Heath.
+Sixty four teams of 6 swimmers swam every hour from 8.00 am until 6.00 pm raising funds for their chosen charity and our chosen good cause and the funds raised enabled Haywards Heath Lions to present a cheque for £9000.
+As a result of this donation, we have provided for 4 dogs for disabled people locally in and around Haywards Heath.
 On a similar note, our Christmas Carol collections helped raise over £5000 which was eventually distributed to local people in 2014.

 We meet formally twice a month, normally on the 1st Monday of each month for a business meeting where current activities are discussed and future ones approved and then meet socially on the 3rd Monday of each month for a dinner meeting or social activity where we sometimes have a speaker.

-Our business meetings are normally held at The Birch Hotel in Haywards Heath on the first Monday of each month at 8pm and covers the more formal club matters & HHLC members can have their say about what the Club is doing.
+Our business meetings are normally held at Lindfield Golf Club, East Mascalls Lane, Lindfield, RH16 2QN on the first Monday of each month at 5pm and covers the more formal club matters & HHLC members can have their say about what the Club is doing.

 Membership & Subscription